 Introduction to Swing

 Swing is the collection of user interface components for Java programs.
 It is part of Java Foundation classes that are referred to as JFC.
-In simple words, Swing is the graphical user interface toolkit that is used for developing windows based java applications or programs.
+In simple terms, developers use Swing as a graphical user interface toolkit to create Java applications or programs specifically for Windows-based systems.
 It is the successor of AWT, known as the Abstract window toolkit API for Java, and AWT components are mainly heavyweight.

 Features of Swing